 At their first trial the men understood little of what was said – the trial was held in French, a language that neither speaks.
 There was no interpreter for a large part of the proceedings.
 For those hearings where an interpreter was present only a small part of what was said was translated, and even then mistakes were constantly made.
 These were not little slip-ups: the interpreter mistranslated “security guards” as “spies”, turning the case for their innocence into a false admission of guilt.
 Both men were given multiple death sentences.

-Joshua and Tjostolv both caught malaria on several occasions, leading to prolonged illness.
+Joshua and Tjostolv have both caught malaria on several occasions, leading to prolonged illness.
 Tjostolv in particular became seriously ill with cerebral malaria, which led to him suffering from delusions; during the appeal hearings he could be seen laughing one minute and crying the next.
 The appeal judge claimed that Tjostolv had been poisoned purposely in order to delay the proceedings and had his doctor arrested.
 Tjostolv’s lawyer was also threatened with arrest.

 Unsurprisingly, the Appeal Court upheld Joshua and Tjostolv's death sentences.
 During the reading of the judgment, which took several hours, the chief judge complained that the interpreter was slowing things down and asked him to stop translating.